-- 58. In FIFRA's legislative history, Congress stated that "[i]f a pesticide is such that when used in accordance with its label or common practice it is injurious to man, other vertebrates, or useful plants, it cannot be registered under the Act and cannot be sold or distributed in interstate commerce."
-S. Rep. 838, 92d Cong.
-2d Sess., reprinted in 1972 U.S.C.C.A.N.
-3993, 3996. - 59.
-As compared to conditional registration, unconditional registration imposes a higher standard, both in terms of the data it requires as well as its risk standard.
+as well as its risk standard.
 Whereas for conditional only "satisfactory data" are required, 7 U.S.C. § 136a(c)(7)(B), for unconditional, EPA must determine that "no additional data are necessary."
+40 C.F.R. § 152.112(c).

+62. Thus the required unconditional registration finding of no "unreasonable adverse effects" is tied to two prerequisites: (1) that the pesticide when used as approved will perform its intended function and that registration imposes a higher standard, both in terms of the data it requires

+(2) that its use in common and widespread practice will not cause

+As compared to conditional registration, unconditional

-40 C.F.R. § 152.112(c). - 60.
-Thus the required unconditional registration finding of no "unreasonable adverse effects" is tied to two prerequisites: (1) that the pesticide when used as approved will perform its intended function and that (2) that its use in common and widespread practice will not cause unreasonable adverse effects. - 61.
-Whereas for conditional, EPA must only determine that the conditional new use will not "significantly increase the risk of any unreasonable adverse effect" beyond the already existing registration, 7 U.S.C. § 136a(c)(7)(B), an unconditional registration requires that EPA must find the pesticide "will perform its intended function without unreasonable adverse effects on the environment."
+- 63. Whereas for conditional, EPA must only determine that the conditional new use will not "significantly increase the risk of any unreasonable adverse effect" beyond the already existing registration, 7 U.S.C. § 136a(c)(7)(B), an unconditional registration requires that EPA must find the pesticide "will perform its intended function without unreasonable adverse effects on the environment."
 Id. § 136a(c)(5)(C).
 EPA must also find that "when used in accordance with widespread and commonly recognized practice [the pesticide] will not generally cause unreasonable adverse effects on the environment."
-Id. § 136a(c)(5)(D).
+Id. § 136a(c)(5)(D). - Amended Registrations unreasonable adverse effects.